 - avoiding certain activities because they cause pain

 - difficulty achieving full range of shoulder motion

 - pain in the shoulder, especially at night

 - trouble reaching behind the back

-If you have been experiencing shoulder symptoms for longer than a week or lose function in your arm, see your
+If you’ve been experiencing any of these symptoms for longer than a week or lose function in your arm, see your doctor.

 Doctors use a medical history, a physical exam, and imaging scans to diagnose rotator cuff injuries.
 They may ask about physical activities at the workplace.
 These questions determine whether a patient has an increased risk for a degenerative condition.